nestybox/sysbox-ee/docs/user-guide/troubleshoot.md

 ## Ubuntu Shiftfs Module Not Present

-When creating a system container, the following error indicates that the Ubuntu shiftfs module is required by Sysbox but is not loaded in the Linux kernel:
+When creating a system container, the following error indicates that the Ubuntu `shiftfs` module is required by Sysbox but it's not loaded in the Linux kernel:

 ```console